Your First Year: Frequently Asked Questions (FAQs)

 Here are some questions that the First Year Office is asked frequently:

 A: To pass an individual course, you need 50% in that course.
-However, at U of T Engineering we also review students’ weighted session average at the end of every semester, and this average should ideally be 60% or higher.
+However, at U of T Engineering we also review students’ weighted session average at the end of every semester, and this average should be 60% or higher for Clear academic standing.

 You can read the full promotion regulations in the Academic Calendar, and talk to your Academic Advisor if you have concerns.
 Learn more about how averages are calculated.